 says as da voice disappears from their pay umbilical chord.
 It

-is 2 p. m ., time for the soap opera “General Hospital,” not
+is 2 p.m., time for the soap opera “General Hospital,”

-Finally, Jack returns to the line and hooks a big one.
+Finally, Jack returns to the line, hooking a big one.

 “Ahhh, dude.
 Dude.
-You know what.
-I thought she was going to the
+Know what.
+Thought it was the